hyperledger/aries-rfcs/features/0274-forward-protocol/README.md

     "payloads~attach": [
         // An array of attached payloads, generally assumed
         // to be DIDComm encrypted envelopes, but theoretically
-        // able to be other message types as well.
+        // could be other message types as well.
-    ]
+    ],
+    // This decorator and everything in it are optional.
+    "~timing": {
+        // Usually, delay_milli and wait_until_time don't make
+        // sense together; use one or the other but not both.
+If
+        // both do occur, forward shouldn't happen until the later
+        // of the two conditions is satisfied.
+        "delay_milli": 12345,
+        "wait_until_time": "2020-03-25T00:00:00Z",
+        // Abandon attempt to forward after this timestamp.
+        "expires_time": "2020-03-27T18:25:00Z"
+    },
+    // Optional: requests use of mix network instead of direct
+    // forward, to enhance privacy.
+    "mix": {
+        // Likelihood (from 0 to 1) that a random node in a
+        // mix network should be the next hop instead of
+        // sending the message directly to its final receiver.
+        "hop_chance": 0.8,
+        // If next receiver is a mix node, multiply hop_chance
+        // by this value so hop_chance attenuates for the next
+        // receiver.
+This prevents infinite mixing.
+Max value =
+        // 0.99.
+        "hop_decay": 0.2,
+        // Likelihood (from 0 to 1) that the message size will
+        // be distorted to the next receiver.
+        "noise_chance": 0.5
     }
+}
 ```

 Unlike the 1.0 version of the routing protocol, the value of the `to` field is a DID, not a key.
 This hides details about the internals of a sovereign domain from external parties.
 The sender will have had to multiplex encrypt for all relevant recipient keys, but doesn't need to know how routing happens to those keys.
 The mediator and the receiver may have coordinated about how distribution to individual keys takes place (see [RFC 0211: Route Coordination](../0211-route-coordination/README.md)), but that is outside the scope of concerns of this protocol.

-The attachment(s) in the `payloads~attach` field are able to use the full power of DIDComm attachments, including features like instructing the receiver to download the payloads from a CDN.
+The attachment(s) in the `payloads~attach` field are able to use the full power of DIDComm attachments, including features like instructing the receiver to download the payload content from a CDN.

+The `mix` property is discussed next.

-### Rewrapping Mode (experimental)
+### Rewrapping

-Normally, the payload attached to ("inside") the `forward` message received by the mediator is transmitted directly to the receiver with no further packaging.
+Normally, the payload attached to the `forward` message received by the mediator is transmitted directly to the receiver with no further packaging.
 However, optionally, the mediator can attach the opaque payload to a new `forward` message, which then acts as a fresh outer envelope for the second half of the delivery.
-This [rewrapping Mode](#rewrapping-mode) means that the "onion" of packed messages stays the same size rather than getting smaller as a result of the forward operation:
+This [rewrapping](#rewrapping) means that the "onion" of packed messages stays the same size rather than getting smaller as a result of the forward operation:

 ![re-wrapped sequence](roles2.png)